 After graduation from the Air Force Academy, Tom piloted B-52D strategic bombers, earned a doctorate in planetary sciences from the University of Arizona, studied asteroids for NASA, engineered intelligence-gathering systems for the CIA, and helped NASA develop advanced mission concepts to explore the solar system.

-Tom is the author of several current space and aviation books: Ask the Astronaut, Planetology, (written with Ellen Stofan), Hell Hawks!
+Tom is the author of several space and aviation books: Ask the Astronaut, Planetology, (written with Ellen Stofan), Hell Hawks!
 The Untold Story of the American Fliers Who Savaged Hitler's Wehrmacht (with Robert F. Dorr), and Sky Walking: An Astronaut's Memoir.
 The Wall Street Journal named Sky Walking one if its “Five Best” books on space.

 Dr. Jones' awards include the NASA Distinguished Service Medal, four NASA Space Flight Medals, the NASA Exceptional Service award, the NASA Outstanding Leadership Medal, the NASA Exceptional Public Service award, Phi Beta Kappa, the Air Force Commendation Medal, and Distinguished Eagle Scout.
 The Main Belt asteroid 1082 TomJones is named in his honor.
+In 2018, Tom was inducted into the U.S. Astronaut Hall of Fame.

 STS-59, April 1994